nunesfb/seguran-a/outros_tipos.md

-# 🔹 Outros Tipos de Ameaças — Visão Didática
+# 🔹 Outros Tipos de Ameaças

 ---